Volunteering Cleveland

 BECOMING A VOLUNTEER

-Volunteers 13 years and older are welcome.
+Teen volunteers who would like to register for summer youth programs may still do so by visiting the youth volunteer opportunities page.
 Group volunteers are also welcome and should click on the Group Volunteer Opportunities box below to get started.

 The first step to becoming a volunteer is to complete the volunteer application.
 We will then schedule an interview.
 Your application and interview help us get to know you and connect you with the best opportunities to suit your interests and availability.
 You will then complete a profile in order to sign up for volunteer opportunities via the online Volunteer Calendar.